pinshuai/ats-workflow/_sources/intro.md

 You can find more about [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and [ATS](https://amanzi.github.io/).

 ## Changelog

+### v1.1
+- 2024-04-16: Added instructions to download supplemental data from zenodo; updated notebooks to set the data library.
+This allows all notebooks to run regardless of upstream data source changes.

 ### v1.0
 - 2023-07-21: Initial release.
 The meshing, downloading forcing, and generating input files workflow has been updated to work with ATS v1.5.x using Coal Creek Watershed as an example.